melax08/birthdaygram/README.md

 ### Description

-This project contains a telegram bot interface to easily manage the birthdays of your family, friends and acquaintances.
+This project contains a asynchronous telegram bot interface to easily manage the birthdays of your family, friends and acquaintances.

 ### Features